 TransTape is made from a blend of 95% cotton and 5% spandex with a medical grade acrylic adhesive.
-It is latex-free and non-medicated, making it hypoallergenic for virtually everyone except those with allergies to any type of adhesive.
+It is latex-free and non-medicated, making it hypoallergenic.
 With this said, however, you may experience irritation, itching or redness or blistering after wearing TransTape.
 We recommend placing a small piece on the inside of your forearm with zero tension, then wait a FULL 24 HOURS to see if your skin reacts.
 If not, you can continue to use TransTape.

 STEP 1: For best adhesive properties, start with fresh, clean skin, free of lotions or oils.
 Wash with a non-moisturizing soap; rinse well.
 (You may need to shave hair if excessive, quarter inch trim is okay)

 STEP 2: Make nipple covers.
 NEVER apply TransTape directly over nipple skin.
 ALWAYS wear a bandage or make a nipple cover using a short strip of TransTape and a toilet paper square.
 Cut 2 short strips, round the corners with scissors.
 Tear the protective paper in 2 places and discard the middle piece.
 Fold a square of toilet paper in 3rds, then in 3rds again; creating a pad.
 Stick the pad in the center of your strip.
 Repeat so there are 2, apply with zero stretch.